 Whisk eggs together and add pumpkin, vanilla, and maple syrup to combine.
 In a separate bowl sift coconut flour, baking soda, and spices.
 Add dry ingredients to wet ingredients and whisk until evenly combined.
 The batter will be thicker than your average pancake batter.

 Heat 1 tbsp of ghee or paleo fat of choice in a large skillet.
 You will need to repeat this each time you add pancakes to make sure the pan is evenly coated.
 Spoon batter in the pan.
 You will need to use the spoon to spread out the batter since it is a bit thick.
-Flip once the pancake gets a bit fluffy and the edge gets lighter in color or bubbles form.
+Flip once the pancake gets a bit fluffy and the edge gets lighter in color.